magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Saturday intervals
 ------------------

-| We did not write the description to this field.
+| Interval of attendance in saturdays, can be configurated with multiple shifts
+| Example:
+|
+| Supposing that the attendance hours in the saturdays are 08h to 13h.
+In this case the rule would be
+|
+| 08:00-13:00